 We normally practise in a Judo or Karate suit.

-Mat fees range from £4 to £7 per session or some clubs offer a monthly basis instead.
+Mat fees range from £5 to £8 per session with some clubs offering a monthly basis instead.
 Some offer special pricing for your first few practices but this varies club to club.
 Details are provided with the individual club pages on this website.
-We insure everyone, via the national Governing body scheme, before they put their foot on the mat for everyone's protection and treat you as a temporary member for the first month.
+The British Aikido Board the NGB (National Governing Body} require all practising become a member at £10.
+Before they put their foot on the mat for everyone's protectionas Insurance is built in.

 Full membership is required once the 4 week temporary / trial membership has expired because insurance is only effective when a person is in membership.